 With that in mind, what follows is an alphabetical list of the presidential candidates and their opinions on transportation infrastructure.
 This includes policy positions presented on their campaign website, their legislative track record (for those that have held public office), and recent public statements.
 As you consider candidates, please think about their position on transportation infrastructure.

-Note: ELEC does not endorse candidates for public office
+Note: ELEC825 does not endorse candidates for public office

 Ben Carson (R)

 “Many Americans would not be surprised to discover that our country’s infrastructure is in a state of decline.
 Misused federal funds siphoned-off for other unrelated uses have depleted the funding intended to sustain our roads, bridges and electric grid.
 Fixing the U.S. infrastructure would become an urgent priority of a Carson presidency.”

 “You know, the Europeans, they looked over here and they saw the Rockefellers, and the Vanderbilts, and the Fords, and the Kelloggs, and the Carnegies, and the Mellons, and they said you can’t run a country like that.
 You’ve gotta have an overarching government that receives all the funding and equity that redistributes it, so we actually inspired socialism.
 But all of those people that I just mentioned, they didn’t just hoard money and pass it down from generation to generation, they built the infrastructure of our country.
 They build the transcontinental railroads and seaports and textile mills and factories that enabled the development of the most powerful and dynamic middle class the world has ever seen, which rapidly propelled us to the pinnacle.
 That’s what we have to start thinking about once again.”